London NHS drone delivery

 What are the benefits of medical drone delivery?

-Medical drone deliveries have the potential to make faster, more reliable and more sustainable deliveries than traditional land-based modes of transport.
+Over the first six months, medical drone deliveries have demonstrated the capability to make faster, more reliable and more sustainable deliveries than traditional land-based modes of transport.
 Quicker analysis of samples helps clinicians to efficiently determine whether patients are safe to receive treatment or be discharged.
 This allows the staff to be more productive, hospitals to be more resilient and patients to receive the care they need sooner.

-We will fly Monday to Friday with no more than 10 flights each day.
-These flights will take place from 9am to 4pm.
-Flights will only take place during daylight hours.
+We fly Monday to Friday from 9am to 4pm.
+Flights only take place during daylight hours.
+NHS demand will drive the number of actual daily flights within the regulatory limits.

 Can I get a delivery to my home?